William Carlos Williams: Poetry

-The poet and critic Randall Jarrell stated of Williams's poetry, "William Carlos Williams is as magically observant and mimetic as a good novelist.
+The poet and critic Randall Jarrell stated of Williams's poetry, William Carlos Williams is as magically observant and mimetic as a good novelist.
 He reproduces the details of what he sees with surprising freshness, clarity, and economy; and he sees just as extraordinarily, sometimes, the forms of this earth, the spirit moving behind the letters.
-His quick transparent lines have the nervous and contracted strength, move as jerkily and intently as a bird."
+His quick transparent lines have the nervous and contracted strength, move as jerkily and intently as a bird.
 R. P. Blackmur said of Williams's poetry, "the Imagism of 1912, self-transcended."
 A contemporary, Harriet Monroe, stated "to assert his freedoms he must play the devil, showing himself rioting in purple and turquoise pools of excess."

 Williams's major collections are Spring and All (1923), The Desert Music and Other Poems (1954), Pictures from Brueghel and Other Poems (1962), and Paterson (1963, repr.
 1992).
 His most anthologized poem is "The Red Wheelbarrow", an example of the Imagist movement's style and principles (see also "This Is Just to Say").
 However, Williams, like his peer and friend Ezra Pound, had rejected the Imagist movement by the time this poem was published as part of Spring and All in 1923.

-Williams is strongly associated with the American modernist movement in literature and saw his poetic project as a distinctly American one; he sought to renew language through the fresh, raw idiom that grew out of America's cultural and social heterogeneity, at the same time freeing it from what he saw as the worn-out language of British and European culture.
+Williams is strongly associated with the American modernist movement in literature and saw his poetic project as a distinctly American one; he sought to renew language through the fresh, raw idiom that grew out of United States cultural and social heterogeneity, at the same time freeing it from what he saw as the worn-out language of British and European culture.
 “No one believes that poetry can exist in his own life,” Williams said.
 “The purpose of an artist, whatever it is, is to take the life, whatever he sees, and to raise it up to an elevated position where it has dignity.”